 setwill store a piece a data;

-querywill retrieve zero or more piece of data;
+querywill fetch zero or more piece of data;

 deletesupposed to do what you think it will, but you will not use it, and even when you do, it will just acknowledge you made a wish;